Ray0907/system-design-interview/README.md

 - Scale your data tier by sharding
 - Split tiers into individual services
 - Monitor your system and use automation tools

+# Back-of-the-envelope Estimation

+- Memory is fast but the disk is slow.
+- Avoid disk seeks if possible.
+- Simple compression algorithms are fast.
+- Compress data before sending it over the internet if possible.
+- Data centers are usually in different regions, and it takes time to send data between them.

+## Back-of-the-envelope estimation is all about the process.
+Solving the problem is more important than obtaining results.

+- Rounding and Approximation
+- Write down your assumptions
+- Label your units.